List of Courage the Cowardly Dog characters: Dr. Žalost

-Dr. ŽalostVoiced by Paul SchoefflerDr. Žalost is "the greatest unhappy scientist who ever lived" who lives in a giant, moving tower.
+Dr. Žalost is "the greatest unhappy scientist who ever lived" who lives in a giant, moving tower.
 He lives with his assistant, Rat, whom he constantly asks for a hug.
 He demands 33⅓ billion dollars from the city of Nowhere to fund his "Unhappy Cannonball" project, only to be brushed off by the city's officials as a scam artist.
 In retaliation, Žalost attacks the city by firing unhappy cannonballs from his mobile tower, making the citizens of the city depressed and unproductive.
 Despite receiving his money in the end, he refuses to return the inhabitants of the city to normal, as he is jealous of the happiness of others.
 He then turns his attention towards the Bagge family, determined to inflict sadness and depression on all of the inhabitants of Nowhere.
 His name Žalost is a word of Croatian, Serbian, Bosnian, or Slovenian origin meaning "sorrow" or "sadness".